 Robert Lewandowski scored 344 goals in 375 games for Bayern Munich, his summer 2022 move to Barcelona bringing down the curtain on one of the greatest careers the Bundesliga has ever seen.

-"Robert Lewandowski has done great things for FC Bayern," said sporting director Hasan Salihamidzic when the move was confirmed.
+"Robert Lewandowski has done great things for FC Bayern," said then sporting director Hasan Salihamidzic when the move was confirmed.
 "We spoke at length with our colleagues from Barcelona and clarified the details.
 We wish him every success at his new club."

 "It's good for both sides that we have clarity," added club president Herbert Hainer.
 "Robert has earned our appreciation - he has won everything with us.
 We are incredibly grateful to him."